Search

 FearGerman Shepherds may become fearful in response to perceived threats or experiences that have caused them harm in the past.Cowering, hiding, trembling, ears pinned back, tail tucked between legs, avoiding eye contact.

-Note: This table is not exhaustive and there may be other emotions and signs of body language that German Shepherds exhibit.
+Note: This table is not exhaustive.
+There may be other emotions and signs of body language that German Shepherds exhibit.

 Final Thoughts